supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 **For our purposes**, ***git*** will be our mean to:
 - Create versions of our collection (*\"checkpoints\"*).
-- Upload\* our work to a safe\*\*, remote place.
+- Upload^1^ our work to a safe^2^, remote place.
 - *(Bonus)* Synchronize our work between devices.

-\*: GitHub has a 1GB limit on free private repositories.
-[GitLab](https://about.gitlab.com) offers 10gb free storage by default and [BitBucket](http://bitbucket.org) offers a 5gb plan for 3$.
+^1^: GitHub has a 1GB limit on free private repositories.
+[GitLab](https://about.gitlab.com) offers 10gb free storage by default and [BitBucket](http://bitbucket.org) offers a 5gb plan for 3$ at this date (2020/02).

-\*\*: *Although GitHub can be considered fairly reliable, we highly recommend that you implement a solution to encrypt your collection.
-This is, after all, a way to your innermost thoughts.*
+^2^: Although GitHub can be considered fairly reliable, we highly recommend that you implement a solution to encrypt your collection.
+Your collection is a map to your brain and to your innermost thoughts.
+Don't let others peer into it without your consent.

 ### Installing & Setting up Git with GitHub